kgursimrankaur1-wq/Induction-programme/README.md

 #### After 1 hour break we went for our department visit where i explore various labs like microprocessor lab,computational lab etc. Then the finally ends with department visit.
 # Day 2
 ### 1 August 2025
+#### New day new lessons.
+So at 9:00 am I go to attend the lecture by Dr. Priya Darshani Mam on ' Universal Human Values 'where mam makes us realise that what actually our goal is so I